jhucsf/fall2021/assign/assign01.md

 The basic idea is to create instances of `Fixedpoint` that can be used to test the various functions: these objects form the *test fixture*.
 Then, test functions carry out function calls on the test fixture objects (potentially creating new instances of `Fixedpoint` as intermediate results), and use assertions to check that the observed behavior matches the expected behavior.

+The provided `fixedpoint_tests.c` program has some basic tests to get you started;
+note that these tests are not comprehensive.

-The provided `fixedpoint_tests.c` program has some basic tests to get you started, but you should add additional tests of your own.
-Note that part of your grade for Milestone 2 will be based on how thorough your unit tests are.
+You should add additional tests of your own.
+Part of your grade for Milestone 2 will be based on how thorough your unit tests are.
 A minimum expectation of unit tests is that all public functions are tested.
 So, make sure that all of the functions declared in `fixedpoint.h` are testd.
 More generally, unit tests should test the complete range of functionality specified for each